-- Someone that can design all the screens: ideally someone’s that done this type of work before.
-Asking a run-of-the-mill web designer to own product design for a marketplace is like telling a Cessna pilot to fly a Boeing 737.
+- Someone that can design all the screens: ideally someone that has done this type of work before.
+Asking a run-of-the-mill web designer to own product design for a marketplace website and platform is like telling a Cessna pilot to fly a Boeing 737.
 It’s not the same thing.

-- Someone that will engineer it: You’ll need at minimum one front-ender and one back-ender.
-It’s unrealistic to think that a single “full-stack” developer can build a marketplace from scratch on their own.
+- Someone that will engineer it: You’ll need at minimum of two software developers —one frontend and one backend.
+It’s unrealistic to think that a single “full-stack” developer can build an online marketplace from scratch.

-- Someone that can execute on the go-to-market strategy: Think: Programmatic SEO, targeted cold outreach and subsequent scaled outreach, PPC campaigns, growth loops, UGC, etc.
+- Someone that can execute the go-to-market strategy: Think: Programmatic SEO, targeted cold outreach and subsequently scaled outreach, PPC campaigns, growth loops, UGC, etc.

-- Someone that’s going to own operations: Think: Vetting supply/demand, dealing with support issues, payouts, creating documentation, FAQs, processes, hiring, etc.
+- Someone that will own operations: Think: Vetting supply/demand, dealing with support issues, payouts, creating documentation, FAQs, processes, hiring, etc.

-- Someone that’s going to pay for all of this: Think: Investors, rich Uncle, etc.
+- Someone that will pay for all of this: Investors, rich Uncle, etc.

-The more hats you can wear, the less reliant you’ll be on securing external funding which will get you more leverage down the road if/when you decide to raise.
-In my case, I owned all roles except for product design development, at least till we found product-market fit.
+The more hats you can wear, the less reliant you’ll be on securing external funding, which will get you more leverage down the road if/when you decide to raise.
+In my case, I owned all roles except for product design development until we found a product-market fit.

 - Not a developer or product designer?

-- Don’t have shit loads of cash lying around to invest in a crapshoot?
+- Don’t have loads of cash lying around to invest in a crapshoot?

 - Founded: 2008